OpenEx-Platform/docs/docs/usage/scenario/opencti_scenario.md

 ![ttps not covered obas](assets/octi-ttps-no-covered.png)

-When generating a scenario from OpenCTI, a scenario is created on OpenBas and can be accessed from the scenarios screen.
+When generating a scenario from OpenCTI, a scenario is created in OpenBas and can be accessed from the scenarios screen.
 The scenario name will include a reference to OpenCTI, indicating its origin.
 This scenario will automatically contain relevant sequences of injects based on the threat context identified in OpenCTI.